Hugh Carey: Personal life

 In 1947, Carey married Helen Owen (1924–1974).
-The two had a very happy marriage, and they became the parents of Alexandria, Christopher, Susan, Peter, Hugh, Jr., Michael, Donald, Marianne, Nancy, Helen, Bryan, Paul, Kevin, and Thomas.
+They became the parents of Alexandria, Christopher, Susan, Peter, Hugh Jr., Michael, Donald, Marianne, Nancy, Helen, Bryan, Paul, Kevin, and Thomas.
 Beginning in 1961, the family resided at 61 Prospect Park West, a 1910 Park Slope mansion built for the daughter of Bon Ami Company chairman and Progressive Era philanthropist William H. Childs; a decade later, Carey sold the home to journalist Pete Hamill.
 His wife, Helen, died of breast cancer in 1974.
-Peter and Hugh, Jr. died in an automobile accident in 1969.
+Peter and Hugh Jr. died in an automobile accident in 1969.
 Carey was devastated by the death of his wife and laid to rest any plans for the White House.
 Paul, who served as White House Special Assistant to President Bill Clinton as well as 77th Commissioner of the Securities and Exchange Commission, died of cancer in 2001.

 In 1981, Carey married Evangeline Gouletas, a Chicago-based real estate mogul, just three months after meeting her.
 This marriage proved controversial and a political liability.
 The marriage generated controversy due to false statements Gouletas made about her marital history.
 Initially, Gouletas claimed that she was a widow of a single marriage but later affirmed on the marriage license that she had two ex-husbands.
 Gouletas also said that her first husband, with whom she had a daughter, was dead, but he was still alive at the time.
 In reality, she actually had three previous marriages, and all three of her former husbands were still living at the time.
 The marriage also caused trouble for Carey with the Catholic Church, since he married a thrice-divorced woman in a Greek Orthodox Church; the church, which does not recognize civil no-fault divorce, refused to perform communion.
 To an extent, the marriage also hurt his public reputation.
 Carey and Gouletas divorced in 1989.

-Carey later described this marriage as "his greatest failure."Carey died surrounded by his family on August 7, 2011, aged 92.
+Carey later described this marriage as "his greatest failure."

+Carey died surrounded by his family on August 7, 2011, aged 92.
 He was at his summer home on Shelter Island, New York.